evaluate CDN offer

 is it possible to limit the cdn to outside-EU connection ? (clearly UK is not really in the EU :-) )

-#4 Updated by Jan Iversen about 2 years ago
+#4 Updated by Jan Iversen over 2 years ago

 With the points that Norbert point out, I would be very careful using this service.
 Being in Europe I am keen to protect my privacy rights.